“`

 - Reduced Gatekeeping: Entrepreneurs bypass stringent pitch meetings.

-Experts in Los Angeles, speaking to the harmonious confluence between entertainment and entrepreneurship, hint that crowdfunding may go so far as to reconceptualize intellectual property law in Hollywood, where fans fund sequels before studios can even decide on casting.
+Experts in Los Angeles, speaking to the harmonious confluence between entertainment and entrepreneurship, hint that crowdfunding may go so far as to redefine intellectual property law in Hollywood, where fans fund sequels before studios can even decide on casting.

 Looking Ahead: The New Time of Funding